 You just need to be an expert on your topic

 You still have to market your site.
-No one knows you’re an expert if you don’t let them know.
+No one knows you’re an expert if you don’t tell them.
 Show your expertise elsewhere.
-Comment on blogs and participate on forums intelligently.
+Comment on blogs, join relevant Facebook groups and participate on forums intelligently.
 Be helpful, but don’t push people about going to your site.
 If you’re interesting and helpful enough, your signature or profile links will do that for you without annoying the forum or blog owner with blatant advertising.

 Anyone can succeed online